 The Polartec example demonstrates vividly the complexity of CSR.
 While an imperfect measure of a firm's success, profit is clearly essential.
 If the goal is to create value, the firm needs to stay in business.
 Would Malden Mills have avoided bankruptcy if it had initially fired half its employees and relocated the factory elsewhere?
 What is the firm's responsibility to continue delivering a valued product to its customers, and does this outweigh the firm's duties to its employees?
 The answers to these questions are difficult and will change depending on the issue at hand.
-What is clear is that good intentions do not replace the need for an effective business model, and no firm, whatever the motivation, can or should indefinitely spend money it does not have.
+What is clear is that good intentions do not replace the need for an effective business model and no firm, whatever the motivation, can or should indefinitely spend money it does not have.
 Which actions should be pursued depend on many factors specific to the firm, its industry, and the society in which it is based.
-Manufacturing offshore in a low-cost environment, for example, remains a valid strategic decision, particularly in an increasingly globalized world.
-This choice is strategic because it can provide a competitive advantage for some firms (such as Apple),40 even while other firms (such as Zara)41 see strategic value in onshoring operations due to rising costs and a shorter, more responsive supply chain:
+Manufacturing offshore in a low-cost environment, for example, remains a valid strategic option, particularly in a globalized world.
+This choice is strategic because it can provide a competitive advantage for some firms (such as Apple), 43 even while other firms (such as Zara) 44 see value in onshoring operations due to rising costs and a shorter, more responsive supply chain (a decision that is increasingly relevant in a post-COVID world of constrained global logistics and heightened geopolitical uncertainty):

 Offshore production is increasingly moving back to rich countries not because Chinese wages are rising, but because companies now want to be closer to their customers so that they can respond more quickly to changes in demand.
-And some products are so sophisticated that it helps to have the people who design them and the people who make them in the same place.42
+And some products are so sophisticated that it helps to have the people who design them and the people who make them in the same place.45 continue to evolve in importance and complexity.
+And although this complexity muddies the wealth-creating waters, an awareness of these evolving expectations holds the potential to create a competitive advantage for those firms that do it well.
+Hopefully, this discussion indicates that the cultural context in which the concept of social responsibility is perceived and evaluated is crucial.

 All business decisions have both economic and social consequences.
 The trick to success is to manage the conflicting interests of stakeholders in order to meet their ever-evolving needs and concerns.
-As societies rethink the balance between economic and social progress, CSR will continue to evolve in importance and complexity.
-And although this complexity muddles the wealth-creating waters, an awareness of these evolving expectations holds the potential to create a competitive advantage for those firms that do it well.
-The previous examples indicate that the cultural context in which the concept of social responsibility is perceived and evaluated is crucial.
+As societies rethink the balance between economic and social progress, CSR will

-Different societies define the relationship between business and society in different ways.
-Expectations spring from many factors, with wealthy societies having greater resources and, perhaps, more demanding expectations that emerge from the greater options wealth brings.
-The reasoning is straightforward: In poor democracies, general well-being is focused on the necessities of life-food, shelter, transportation, education, medicine, social order, jobs, and so on.
-Luxuries, such as a living wage or environmental regulations, add costs that may cause them to be delayed.
+In other words, different cultures define the relationship between business and society in different ways.
+Expectations spring from many factors, with wealthier societies having more resources and, perhaps, more demanding expectations that emerge from the greater options wealth brings.
+The reasoning is straightforward: In poor democracies, general well-being is focused on the necessities of life-food, shelter, education, medicine, social order, jobs, and so on.
+Luxuries, such as a living wage or environmental regulations, add costs that may cause them to be deferred.
 As societies advance, however, expectations change and general well-being is redefined.
-A corresponding shift in the acceptable level of response by firms quickly follows, as this example of air pollution and public transportation in Chile indicates.
+A corresponding shift in the acceptable level of economic activity quickly follows, as this example of air pollution and public transportation in Chile indicates.